4 Tips for Successful Co-Parenting from a Stepmom

 When I got married, I was committing to two people: my husband and his son.
 I instantly became a mom that day, and bonus, I didn’t have to go through pregnancy or delivery.
 When asked if it was hard to become a stepmom my answer is always “not at all,” because I felt like it was meant to be.
 I cringe at the expression “like the red-headed stepchild”—usually a negative reference—because my stepchild is my child.
+(Bring on all the stepmom milestones.)
 And, FYI, red hair is fantastic.

 Being Mom #2 Is Challenging